Virtual queuing or virtual waiting room — aren’t they the same thing?

-The main factor setting the systems apart is whether you’re queued in a physical location or online away from any retail or service environment.
+The main factor setting the waiting room systems apart is whether you’re queued in a physical location or online on a website or app away from any retail or service environment.

 Online systems for online products

-Our product, Queue-Fair, provides an online queuing system to protect websites and servers from surges in traffic that overwhelm and overpower unprotected systems.
-A crashed site of this type can soon cost providers hundreds of thousands of pounds or dollars in losses from easily avoidable downtime.
-A virtual waiting room or queuing system protects its vendors from all of that.
+Our product, Queue-Fair, provides an online queuing system to protect websites and servers from web traffic surges and app traffic surges that overwhelm and overpower unprotected systems.
+In the years since we patented our solution it has come to be known as a virtual waiting room.
+A crashed site due to traffic surges can soon cost providers hundreds of thousands of pounds or dollars in losses from easily avoidable website downtime.
+A virtual waiting room or queuing system protects its vendors and visitors from all of that.

 Virtual systems in physical locations

-creates and delivers systems so that shoppers, patients, and those waiting for appointments have options for the best use of their time.
-Provided with gauged waiting times and queue positions, they know precisely how long they’re likely to be held up, often avoiding the physical waiting room altogether.
+creates and delivers systems so that shoppers, patients in clinics and hospital visitors, and those waiting for appointments have options for the best use of their time.
+Provided with gauged waiting times and waiting room queue positions, they know precisely how long they’re likely to be held up before access, often avoiding the physical waiting room altogether.

-How are these systems better than traditional methods?
+How are these waiting room systems better than traditional methods?

 - Customers add themselves to the queue

 - Prioritised services selections

 - Digital signage provides real-time information and next-step instructions